chef-partners/arm-templates/solutions/README.md

 | 2    | Chef Server and build nodes are started in parallel                                                                                                              |
 | 3    | Automate Server and Compliance server start after the Chef Server has completed.
 The Automate server has an additional dependency on the build nodes completion |

+OMS support is now available in the template.
+This means that the standard metrics from the Chef, Automate and Compliance servers are displayed in a nominated OMS Dashboard.
+In addition Visibility data from the Automate Server is sent to the dashboard for charting purposes.

+Enabling OMS Monitoring is optional, and by default is turned off.

 ### Parameters

 The parameters that are required are detailed in the following table.
 A skeleton version of this file is available to edit called `automatecluster.parameters.dist.json`.